MSU IT Services manages about 60 computer labs across campus with about 1,900 computers for use by anyone with an MSU NetID.

-Students may drop in to use computer labs during available open hours.
+Students, faculty, and staff can use computer labs during available open hours.

 Schedule a lab